zvonicek/IT3708/task5_q_learning/report.md

 - $\alpha$ (learning rate) = 0.2, the computed problem is stochastic, thus the low learning rate is needed
 - $\gamma$ (discount rate) = 0.9, we prefer log-term high rewards to current rewards, thus the discount rate is high
-- $\lambda$ (trace decay) = 0.1, long traces are not desired when food is densily spaced, my experiments shown it has bad impact on performance
+- $\lambda$ (trace decay) = 0.1, long traces are not desired when food is densily spaced, my experiments showed it has bad impact on performance
 - $p$ (probability of random action) = 0.2, the value was chosen by experiment and provided best results

 ## b) Action selection